Body pulled from the East River is that of missing YouTuber Etika, New York police say

 The body was recovered Monday near the South Street Seaport in Manhattan, authorities said.

-A backpack and phone believed to belong to Amofah were found on the Manhattan Bridge Sunday, according to police sources.
+A backpack and phone believed to belong to Amofah were found on the Manhattan Bridge on Sunday, according to police sources.

 Amofah, 29, was last heard from Wednesday night, according to the New York Police Department.